 Some otoscopes blow a small puff of air into the ear.
 This checks for blockages, which could be a sign of an infection.

-Your GP may prescribe medicine for your ear infection, depending on what's caused it.
+Your GP may prescribe medicine for your ear infection, depending on what caused it.

-They may also be prescribed if your child is less than 2 years old and has an infection in both ears.
+They may also be prescribed if your child is under 2 and has an infection in both ears.

 Outer ear infections